EpicSapphire/EpicNovaDev/README.md

 > **Override Reality.**

-Welcome to the official development repository for **Epic Nova**—a growing gaming universe, community, and future game platform.
+Welcome to the official repository for **Epic Nova** — a growing gaming universe, community, and future game platform.

 Epic Nova is more than a website.
-It's the foundation for an evolving world centered around gaming, creativity, adventure, and original characters like **Nova Byte**.
+It is the foundation for an evolving world centered around gaming, creativity, adventure, digital identity, and original characters like **Nova Byte**.

 ---

 ## 🌟 Current Status

-🚧 **Early Development**
+🚧 **Early Access Development**

 Current work includes:

-* Epic Nova Website
+- Epic Nova Website Portal
-* Project Nova development portal
+- Project Nova development hub
-* Nova Core supporter system
+- Nova Core supporter system
-* Player profile system (in development)
+- Player Profile Preview
+- Stripe-powered Nova Core checkout
-* Shared website components
+- Shared website components
-* Responsive mobile design
+- Responsive mobile design

 ---